-Williamina expresses the same frustrations the astronomers live where the project management consumes more time than research.
-“The Director, however, says that my time employed in the above work is of more value to the Observatory so I have delegated my measures of variables etc to Miss Leland and Miss Breslin.
+Williamina expresses the same frustrations as current astronomers – that project management consumes more time than research.
+‘The Director, however, says that my time employed in the above work is of more value to the Observatory so I have delegated my measures of variables etc to Miss Leland and Miss Breslin.
 I hope, however, to be able soon to finish the measures of the out of focus plates and to get well settled down to my general classification of faint spectra for the new Draper catalogue.”

-Few, like Miss Leavitt, looked up at the stars and turned the human-computer into something much more.
+A few, like Miss Leavitt, looked up at the stars and turned the job of human computer into something much greater.

-Many other women at HCO made the history of astronomical research.
-In particular, Annie Jump Cannon (1863–1941), originally hired to do mathematical calculations by hand and examine photographs, was able to make a great contribution in the field of stellar classification.
-Other women that deserve mention are, Antonia Maury (1896-1952) and Cecilia Payne-Gaposchkin (1900-1979).
-They discovered hundreds of variable stars and many novae stars, these last were revealed analysing the enlarged emission lines of their spectrum.[2]
-[10] [12].
+Many other women at HCO made history through astronomical research.
+In particular, Annie Jump Cannon (1863–1941), who was originally hired to do mathematical calculations by hand and examine photographs, was able to make a great contribution in the field of stellar classification.
+Other women that deserve mention are Antonia Maury (1896–1952) and Cecilia Payne-Gaposchkin (1900–1979).
+They discovered hundreds of variable stars and many novae; these last were revealed through analysis of the enlarged emission lines of their spectrum [2], [10], [12].

-They introduced a new classification of stellar spectra that included most of the stars, and that was related to the star physical properties.
+They introduced a new classification of stellar spectra that included most of the stars and was related to the stars’ physical properties.

-In 1912, an extraordinary year, Annie Cannon described the sequence of spectral types, in the article “Classification of 1477 stars by means of their photographic spectra”[3]; for mnemonic use, she invented the phrase O Be A Fine Girl Kiss Me.
-In substance, this acronym is still in use today, O B A F G K M.
+In 1912, an extraordinary year, Annie Cannon described the sequence of spectral types in the article ‘Classification of 1477 stars by means of their photographic spectra’ [3]; for mnemonic use, she invented the phrase ‘Oh Be A Fine Girl, Kiss Me’.
+In substance, this mnemonic is still in use today, O B A F G K M.

-Angelo Secchi, Jesuit and scientist (1818-1878), first distinguished four main spectral types of stars.
-At the HCO in the 1880s, during the compilation of the Henry Draper Catalogue of stars, more types were distinguished and were designated by letter in alphabetic sequence from A to P according to the strength of their hydrogen absorption spectral lines.
-The modern Cannon system eliminated many classes and reordered the remaining ones creating a sequence-dependent on the effective surface temperature of the stars.
+Angelo Secchi, a Jesuit priest and a scientist (1818–1878), first distinguished four main spectral types of stars.
+At HCO in the 1880s, during the compilation of the Henry Draper Catalogue of stars, more types were distinguished and were designated by letters in an alphabetic sequence from A to P according to the strength of their hydrogen absorption spectral lines.
+The modern Cannon system eliminated many classes and reordered the remaining ones, creating a sequence dependent on the effective surface temperature of the stars.
 The classes are still in use:

-O: 30.000 - 60.000 K blue stars
+O: 30,000 – 60,000 K blue stars

-B: 10.000 - 30.000 K blue-white stars
+B: 10,000 – 30,000 K blue-white stars

-A: 7.500 - 10.000 K white-stars
+A: 7,500 – 10,000 K white-stars

-F: 6.000 - 7.500 K yellow-white stars
+F: 6,000 – 7,500 K yellow-white stars

-G: 5.000 - 6.000 K yellow stars (like our Sun)
+G: 5,000 – 6,000 K yellow stars (like our Sun)

-K: 3.500 - 5.000 K light orange stars
+K: 3,500 – 5,000 K light orange stars

-M: < 3.500 K orange stars
+M: < 3,500 K orange stars

-Then 3 new classes have been added: N, R and S that correspond to stars more orange and colder.
+Since its creation, 3 new classes have been added: N, R and S, which are darker orange and colder.

 Figure 3.
-Annie Cannon with plate- courtesy of Center for astrophysics Harvard and Smithsonian Wolbach library.
+Annie Cannon with plate, courtesy of Harvard–Smithsonian Center for Astrophysics’ Wolbach Library.

 The law of Leavitt

 The absolute magnitude (M, also called absolute luminosity) is the apparent magnitude (m) that an object would have if it were at a distance of 10 parsecs (32.616 light-years) or 3 × 1014 kilometres from the observer.
-The Leavitt’s law expresses the dependence of the absolute magnitude on the apparent one and the logarithm of the distance(1):
+Leavitt’s law expresses the dependence of the absolute magnitude on the apparent one and presents the logarithm of the distance:

 M = m + 5-5logd (1)